l7mp/stunner/docs/SCALING.md

    even if active allocations would last longer.
 You can always set this by adjusting the `terminationGracePeriod` on your `stunnerd` pods.
 2. STUNner pods may remain alive well after the last client connection goes away.
-This occurs when an TURN/UDP allocation is left open by a client (spontaneous UDP client-side connection closure cannot be reliably detected by the server).
+This occurs when an TURN-UDP allocation is left open by a client (spontaneous UDP client-side connection closure cannot be reliably detected by the server).
 As the default TURN refresh lifetime is [10 minutes](https://www.rfc-editor.org/rfc/rfc8656#section-3.2-3), it may take 10 minutes until all allocations time out, letting `stunnerd` to finally terminate.